Exabyte-io/documentation/docs/accounts/accounting/check-balance-quota.md

 This page explains how users can check the current [Account Balance](../balance.md) and [Storage Quota](../quota.md) associated with the account under consideration.

 There are two ways through which both pieces of information can be accessed and viewed simultaneously, listed below.
-The appearance of the interface components exhibiting the balance and quota information in each of these two cases is displayed in the respective images underneath each item:
+The appearance of the interface components exhibiting the balance and quota information in each of these two cases is displayed in the respective images underneath each item.

 ## In Right-hand sidebar

-The information about both balance and quota is present in the [Right-hand sidebar](//ui/right-sidebar.md) as shown in the visual below.
+The information about both balance and quota is present in the [Right-hand sidebar](../../ui/right-sidebar.md) as shown in the visual below.

 ![Account Snapshot](/images/account-snapshot.png "Account Snapshot")